-Table 3.1.: NB2710 Models
+Table 3.1.: NB2700 Models

-Note: All LTE models include support for UMTS/EDGE/GPRS.
-LTE models can be equipped with a supplementary VOICE (-V) or GNSS (-G) option.
+Note: All UMTS models include support for EDGE/GPRS.
+All LTE models include support for UMTS/EDGE/GPRS.
+The UMTS/LTE models can be equipped with a supplementary VOICE (-V) or GNSS (-G) option.
+We also offer models for CDMA 450MHz (-Ca).